Amanda B. Flicker, MD

 Philosophy of care

-No doubt I believe that I strive to treat my patients as if they were my own family or friends.
-While I may see babies born every day - and in fact have seen hundreds in my career - for my patients, it may be their first so it's scary and exciting and emotional.
-When most people are asked what was the most important moment in their lives, a common answer is the day their children were born.
+I strive to treat my patients as I would want my own family or friends treated.
+While I may have attended hundreds of births in my career, for my patients, it may be their first so it's scary and exciting and emotional.
+When most people are asked what the most important moment in their lives was, a common answer is the day their children were born.
 I keep this in mind as I care for my patients.

 Why I entered medicine

-My father is a scientist and my mother a nurse, so I suppose I combined the two in my pursuit of a medical degree.
+My father is a scientist and my mother was a nurse, so I suppose I combined the two in my pursuit of a medical degree.
 For as long as I can remember, I wanted to have a career in medicine.
-First it was veterinary, then pediatrics, and in medical school, I found the joy of obstetrics and gynecology.
+First, it was veterinary, then pediatrics and in medical school I found the joy of obstetrics and gynecology.
 The science of medicine continues to amaze me, and the human element is what makes me truly love what I do.
 Women of diverse backgrounds with incredible stories and journeys make this field so rewarding.

 Community involvement